q Oracle DATAPUMP utility – Expdp | Impdp

 Step 3: Create DB Link

-DB Link using the source service name and schema name, which you want to move
+It's time to create a DB Link using the source service name and schema name, which you want to move in another database like OCP.

 SQL> CREATE DATABASE LINK testdb CONNECT TO hr IDENTIFIED BY hr USING 'REMOTE';